Arizona, California cases push US tally of new virus to 5

 Dozens of people have died from the virus in China, which has issued massive travel bans in hard-hit sections of that country to try to stem spread of the virus.
 The U.S. consulate in Wuhan announced Sunday that it would evacuate its personnel and some private citizens aboard a charter flight.

+The U.S. patients generally have been reported to be in good condition and were hospitalized in isolation for monitoring.

-The CDC expects more Americans to be diagnosed with the newly discovered virus, which is believed to have an incubation period of about two weeks, as worldwide the number of confirmed cases nears 2,000.
+The Centers for Disease Control and Prevention expects many more Americans to be diagnosed with the newly discovered virus, which is believed to have an incubation period of about two weeks, as worldwide the number of confirmed cases nears 2,000.
 The CDC is screening passengers on direct and connecting flights from Wuhan at five major airports in Atlanta, Chicago, New York City, San Francisco and Los Angeles.

+CDC officials noted Sunday that more than two dozen people who had been suspected of having the illness ended up testing negative.

 Guidance from the CDC advises that people who have had casual contact with the patient are at “minimal risk” for developing infection.